briansworth/briansworth.github.io/_posts/2017-4-1-Build-VM-From-Template.md

 ---
 layout: post
-title: Build a VM from template
+title: Build a VM from a Template
 ---

 Creating VMs from a base image can make your life a lot easier.
 Not having to sit through and select the same options during an OS install is a big time save.